calebfletcher/altreg/README.md

 - [ ] Index base inheritance
   - [ ] Upstreams other than crates.io
 - [ ] Uploading of crates
+- [ ] Publish this crate to crates.io
 ### 0.4.0
 - [ ] Web UI
   - [ ] View indexes